call900913/JS-modify-object/README.md

 When the string contains punctuations, the palindrome() method will look only at the letters.

 ## Folders and Tests
-The .js files that are inside folders have mocha tests.
+The index.js file is inside the palindrome folder.

+That folder also contains tests.

 Before running those tests, ensure you have Mocha in your system:
 ```